openprocurement/openprocurement.auctions.swiftsure/docs/source/standard/auction.rst

   Array of :ref:`Contract` objects

   |ocdsDescription|
-  Information on contracts signed as part of a process
+  Information on contracts signed as part of a process.

 :cancellations:
   Array of :ref:`cancellation` objects, optional